isaiahluc/CS3-Case-Study-Create-component-1-GitHub-link/README.md

 # Introduction
 The primary goal is to determine the relationship between user ratings and textual sentiment using the VADER sentiment analysis tool.

+# Project Structure and Navigation
+The Hook folder contains introductory materials, while the Rubric gives a detailed outline.
+The Materials directory houses the raw data, relevant articles, and blog posts.
+The SCRIPTS folder contains the core logic—specifically a Jupyter Notebook for data processing.
+The OUTPUT folder stores all generated plots and findings.

 # Software and Platform
 Analysis was performed using Python in a Jupyter Notebook run in both Visual Studio Code and Google Colab.
 Visulizations were preformed using R in R Studio.